dianavw8/ScoreSocial/README.md

 ![MIT License](https://img.shields.io/static/v1?label=license&message=MIT&color=green)

 ## Description
 The ScoreSocial application was built using the MERN stack, with a React front end, MongoDB database, and Node.js/Express.js server and API.
+When using ScoreSocial, the user can preview games across five different leagues, view the odds of the games, and by using a point system, place bets to increase or decrease the total points.

 ## Table of Contents